 “How often do we flip the rooms?”
 Ellis asked as he watched Luisa pick up a large container of soap to refill the dispenser.

 “It depends on the guest.
-Some of them like it done daily, while they’re at breakfast or in the gym, others opt for every few days and some get so engrossed in their relaxation that we need to remind them we exist.
-You’ll get to know them all quickly and, since two of our arrivals tomorrow are regulars, they’ll know what they like and let you know promptly,” Luisa replied as they unscrewed the cap of the ornate looking bottle.
+Some of them like it done daily, while they’re at breakfast or in the gym, others opt for every few days, and some get so engrossed in their relaxation that we need to remind them we exist.
+You’ll get to know them over time and, since two of our arrivals tomorrow are regulars, they know what they like and let you know,” Luisa replied as they unscrewed the cap of the ornate looking bottle with a golden pump.
 “You needn’t be afraid to ask them, either.
-I’ve been here for a long time and only had one cranky guest.”
+I’ve been here for a long time and only had one truly cranky guest.”

 “How long have you been here?”
 Ellis inquired as he handed them a container of hand soap.